 For EFTPS deposits to be on time, you must submit the deposit by 8 p.m.
 Eastern time, the day before the deposit is due.
 If you fail to submit an EFTPS deposit on time, you may use the same-day wire payment option discussed above.

 Your deposit schedule for a calendar year is determined from the total taxes reported on your Form 941 in a 4-quarter lookback period.
 The lookback period begins July 1 and ends June 30, as shown in the following chart.
 If you reported $50,000 or less of Form 941 taxes for the lookback period, you’re a monthly schedule depositor; if you reported more than $50,000, you’re a semiweekly schedule depositor.

 The lookback period is the calendar year preceding the previous year for annual returns (Forms 943, 944, 945, and CT-1).
 For example, the lookback period for 2024 is 2022.

 Accuracy of Deposits Rule

-You must deposit 100% of your tax liability on or before the deposit due date.
-However, penalties won’t be applied for depositing less than 100% if both of the following conditions are met.
+You’re required to deposit 100% of your tax liability on or before the deposit due date.
+However, penalties for depositing less than 100% won’t apply if both of the following conditions are met:

 - Any deposit shortfall doesn’t exceed the greater of $100 or 2% of the amount of taxes otherwise required to be deposited.